 Blog

-Normally, a penetration tester or hacker uses Metasploit to exploit vulnerable services in a target server or to create a payload to set up a backdoor on a compromised system.
-Nevertheless, Metasploit has evolved with many plugins and modules, and now it can do much...
+Learn how security pros use Metasploit ethically — authorized pen-testing workflows, defensive checks, and website hardening steps to reduce real vulnerabilities.
+Normally, a penetration tester or hacker uses Metasploit to exploit vulnerable services in a target server or to create a payload to set up...

 Level Up Your SOC Skills: A Deep Dive into The SOC Playbook